autonomical1/ObsidianBackup/Language/SOAPSTONE.md

 Purpose  - The purpose of the speech is to inspire the pilots, soldiers, and veterans that are going to fight the aliens, while giving hope to the scared civilians
 Subject - American survival; the right to live; world as a whole against another kind, making personal sacrifice for the collective good
 Tone - Colloquial
-	 uses words that audience will understand, makes clear he is one of them by repeatedly using "we", makes sure to not sound moralistic or pretentious.
+	very uplifting, uses words that audience will understand.
+Makes clear he is one of them by repeatedly using "we", which also makes sure he does not sound moralistic or pretentious.
 	 -